JinRcn/SRDRE/README.md

 <br>

 ## Installation
-You can clone the SRDRE with git.
+You can clone this repository using Git.
+Once cloned, SRDRE is ready to run with no additional installation steps.

   ```
   git clone https://github.com/JinRcn/SRDRE.git
   ```